Al Masmak Palace: History

 The construction of the fort was started by Abdullah bin Faisal, Emir of Najd, in 1865.
 It was completed in 1895 by Emir of Riyadh, 'Abdurrahman ibn Sulaiman under the reign of Muhammad bin Abdullah Al Rashid, the ruler of the Emirate of Jabal Shammar and head of the House of Rasheed, who had wrested control of the city from the local House of Saud, who later went into exile.
 It was built with four watchtowers and thick walls, with a foundation of stone blocks, lying in the center of Riyadh, in the old city, part of the modern Deira district.
 It is one of the only historic buildings that has survived in the kingdom.
 The building was situated in the commercial center of historic Riyadh.

 In January 1902, Emir 'Abdulaziz ibn Saud Al Saud, who was at the time living in exile in Kuwait, returned to Riyadh and led an ambush against the Masmak fortress, regaining it from the House of Rasheed in the Battle of Riyadh.
 The event, which restored Saudi control over Riyadh, is considered one of the most important in the completion of the Unification of Saudi Arabia.
 It was used as a munitions warehouse from 1902 to 1938 by King Abdulaziz before he moved his court to then newly built Murabba Palace.

 In 1979, the Municipality of Riyadh prepared a study for the restoration of the Masmak, following which a renovation of the fortress began.
 Their vision was realized in 1995 when the Ministry of Education and the Supreme Commission for the Development of Riyadh converted the building into a museum, making it an integral part of Saudi heritage.
 It was later incorporated into the King Abdulaziz Historical Centre, a series of restored buildings in Riyadh.
 Centennial celebrations were held in 1999.

+Al Masmak Palace Museum

-The museum includes displays several antique guns, costumes and agricultural artifacts.
+The Palace Museum displays live photos and information panels of the history of the kingdom, historic maps of Riyadh, antique guns, costumes and agricultural artifacts.